NSC9/Sample_of_Work/Calculus_Homework/README.md

-Calculus I homework using Python programming language, Sympy python library, and using Jupyter Notebook to display LaTex.
+Calculus I homework using the Python programming language, the Sympy external Python library, and Jupyter Notebook Browser IDE to display LaTex.